 The National Federation of the Blind of Idaho (NFBI), awards merit-based scholarships to blind/visually impaired, functionally blind, high school seniors or college students annually.
-Students who are blind/Visually impaired, or receiving services from the Idaho Commission for the Blind and Visually Impaired (ICBVI), attending an accredited college or university the academic school year beginning fall semester 2022 are urged to apply.
-There will be up to three (3) merit-based scholarships: $2,000, $2,500, and $3,000 awarded at the state convention of the NFBI, April 21 through 23, 2022, in Idaho Falls, Idaho.
+Students who are blind/Visually impaired, or receiving services from the Idaho Commission for the Blind and Visually Impaired (ICBVI), attending an accredited college or university the academic school year beginning fall semester 2023 are urged to apply.
+There will be three (3) merit-based scholarships in the amount of $3,000 awarded at the state convention of the NFBI, April 27 through 29, 2023, in Boise, Idaho.
 Scholarship finalists will have their expenses paid and are required to attend the convention.

 All Application materials should be emailed to scholarships.NFBID@gmail.com no later than March 19, 2023, at 11:59 PM.